akshaykarle/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 MongoDB's Atlas service.
 The provider needs to be configured with the proper credentials before it can be used.

-Use the nagivation to the left to read about the available resources.
+Use the navigation to the left to read about the available resources.

 -> **NOTE:** Groups and projects are synonymous terms. `group` arguments on resources are the project ID.